juniorsundarCasual/TGT/vault/volume-5.chapter-316.md

 "Just skip to the results," Master Larks followed up immediately.
 "It states that one can find greater success if they attempt spiritual cultivation in the early stages of magehood.
 The process is difficult since the tethers that bind you to the mortal realm can be very distracting and can avert your focus from your spirituality.
 But the use of Dream Sage Grass was shown to have some beneficial effect in the process."

 "The results seem well substantiated, so I tried it out on myself.
 As expected, the effect was weaker on me due to my superior metabolism, but it should have a greater influence on you.
-But just now, I saw that it was working on you.
+Just earlier, I saw that it was working on you.
 I didn't want to waste this opportunity, so I tried a new technique I had in the works through which one can pull their soul out of their body."

 Markus sputtered before exclaiming, "That sounds unsafe, Master!"

 "Not really.
 It's not so trivial to simply extract the entire soul from your body.
 One could even say it's impossible.
 The soul cannot exist without a vessel, just as a will cannot manifest and maintain itself physically in the world without a soul.
 In fact, the Tesseract Transformation realm is achieved when the mana core is fashioned into a vessel to hold the soul, which in turn ensures that the core doesn't dissipate.
 It's a perfect example of circular dependency," his Master paused the explanation to snort mirthfully.
 "Anyway, at present, the vessel for your soul is your body.
 So I cannot completely remove your soul from it.
-If I did manage to do it, it would mean that I was practicing necromancy, and that too at a high level."
+If I did manage to do it, it would mean that I was practising necromancy and that too at a high level."

 "Is there a purpose behind this technique?"
-Markus redirected, while trying to suppress the discomfort from the casual violation his Master just committed on him.
+Markus redirected while trying to suppress the discomfort from the casual violation his Master just committed on him.

 "It's to gain a better understanding of one's soul.
 If you can experience what it feels like to see the world through your spiritual eyes, it will make it easier for you to cultivate it," Master Larks explained.